microsoft/typechat.net/README.md

 * Json Programs and TypeChat.Program:
   * Math: Turn user requests into calculator programs
-  * Plugins (program synthesis that target Semantic Kernel Plugins)
+  * Plugins: Generate programs that use Semantic Kernel Plugins

-* Typed Agents:
+* Typed Interactive Agents (bots):
   * Healthdata

 Each example includes an **input.txt** with sample input.
 Pass the input file as an argument to run the example in **batch mode**.